Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Formula Workflows: Declarative Multi-Step Autonomy

 So far, we've talked about a single autonomous task: run Ralph Loop until the job is done.
-But what if you want to express complex workflows — like Plan, Implement, Test, Review — as a coherent pipeline?
+But real work rarely fits in a single prompt.
+What if you want to express complex workflows -- Plan, Implement, Test, Review -- as a coherent pipeline?

 That's where Formula Workflows come in.